rijkvp/blink/README.md

     title: Take a break!
     descriptions:
     - You've been at your screen for {}.
 Time for a short walk or a stretch!
-    timeout: 10 # seconds to display the notification for (enter 0 no never expire the notification)
+    timeout: 10 # seconds to display the notification (enter 0 to never expire the notification)
 ```

 Optionally, you can play a sound (OGG file) or run a command when the timer is over.
 For example: